kasramp/springboot-aws-secrets-manager/README.md

-# springboot-aws-secrets-manager
+# Spring Boot AWS Secrets Manager

-An example of Spring Boot application that connects to AWS Secrets Manager to get database credentials
+An example of Spring Boot application that connects to AWS Secrets Manager to get database credentials.